ip -4 route show scope global

-verify that the cable is well plugged and that the ethernet led on the router or on the computer port show some activity;
+verify that the cable is well plugged and that the ethernet LED are blinking on the router and on the computer port;

 verify that you’re connected to a LAN port on the router (or main) not to a WAN one (or secondary);